Welfare and Spending Effects

 N P V (∞, ΔG )

 where ΔC is the additional aggregate consumption spending up to time t in the policy scenario relative to the baseline and ΔG is the total government expenditure caused by the policy.
-The NPV of a variable Xt is given by ∑t ( ∏s )
+The NPV of a variable Xt is given by NPV (t,X) = s=0t(∏ )

 PIC

-Figure 6 plots the cumulative multipliers at different horizons, and table 4 shows the 10y-horizon multiplier for each policy.
+Figure 7 plots the cumulative multipliers at different horizons, and table 5 shows the 10y-horizon multiplier for each policy.
 The stimulus check, which is paid out in quarter one, exhibits the largest multiplier on impact.
-About 60 percent of the total policy expenditure is immediately spent by consumers.
-After one year, and because of the aggregate demand effects, consumption has increased cumulatively by more than the cost of the stimulus check.
-Over time, the policy reaches a total multiplier of 1.245.
-Without AD effects the policy only generates a multiplier of 0.872.
+About 50 percent of the total policy expenditure is immediately spent by consumers.
+After two years, and because of the aggregate demand effects, consumption has increased cumulatively by more than the cost of the stimulus check.
+Over time, the policy reaches a total multiplier of 1.199.
+Without AD effects the policy only generates a multiplier of 0.854.
+The last two rows in table 5 show the expected share of the policy expenditures and stimulated consumption that occurs during a recession.
+For the stimulus check all of the policy expenditures occur in the first quarter and thus with certainty during the recession.
+However, since induced consumption also takes place during later periods at which time the recession may have already ended, the share of stimulated consumption during the recession is lower at 75%.

-Table 4 contains an additional (middle) row.
+Table 5 contains an additional (middle) row with results for an economy where we only consider a “first-round” aggregate demand effect.
 To understand these values note that the policies initially increase the income of consumers directly, which leads to a boost in consumption.
 As a consequence, this boost triggers an aggregate demand effect which increases the income of everyone and in turn leads to an additional boost to consumption.
 We refer to the sum of this initial and the indirect boost to consumption as the first-round AD effect.
 However, the AD effect continues as the indirect boost to consumption triggers another round of income increases which further boost consumption and so on.
 One might argue that these higher-order rounds of the AD effect are not likely to be anticipated by consumers.
 Since higher-order consumption boosts only materialize if consumers anticipate them and act accordingly, the overall increase in consumption might turn out to be smaller than suggested by the full AD effect.
-The middle row of the table shows the multipliers that result in the special case where we only consider the first-round AD effect.
-As expected, the multipliers are smaller when excluding higher-order rounds.
-Nevertheless, the ranking of the policies remain unchanged.
+As shown in the middle row of the table, the multipliers are smaller when excluding higher-order rounds.
+Nevertheless, the ranking of the policies remains unchanged.

 4.3 Welfare